Skrylar/ImpromptuModular/README.md

 ### Advanced gate mode<a id="advanced-gate-mode-ps"></a>

+For a video introduction to the advanced gate mode, please see Omri Cohen's [advanceed gate mode tutorial](https://www.youtube.com/watch?v=B2w0_h5oN6M).

 Holding the MODE button for **two seconds** allows the selection of the clock resolution, in number of pulses per step (PPS).
 When set to a value greater than 1, which unlocks the advanced gate mode, the sequencer will skip this many clock pulses before advancing to the next step.
 In such cases, a mutliplied clock must be supplied in order to keep the same tempo in the sequencer.
 In advanced gate mode, the pulse width of the clock is not used and has no effect on the gates.

 In the advanced gate mode, the Gate1 and Gate2 lights will be a different color, and the onboard keyboard can be used not only to enter note values, but also to select one of the 12 types of gates for a given step.
 Advanced gates can only be set while in Seq mode and when the sequencer is stopped.
 Here are the different gate types and their minimum PPS requirements.